Colleges with the most overall No. 1 picks in NFL Draft history | NCAA.com

-The 84th NFL Draft begins Thursday, April 25 with the Arizona Cardinals on the clock first.

-If most experts are correct, and reigning Heisman Trophy winner Kyler Murray is first off the board, Oklahoma would do something that no school has achieved in four decades: have a player go No. 1 overall in consecutive years.
+The Arizona Cardinals took Reigning Heisman Trophy-winner Kyler Murray with the No. 1 pick in the 2019 NFL Draft.
+This means Oklahoma has done something that no school has achieved in four decades: the Sooners have had playesr go No. 1 overall in consecutive years.

 HEISMAN TROPHY: Kyler Murray named 2018 Heisman winner over Tua, Haskins | Heisman history

-Murray would be the fifth Sooner to go No. 1, putting Oklahoma in a tie with Notre Dame and Southern California for most top picks in draft history.
+Murray is the fifth Sooner to go No. 1, putting Oklahoma in a tie with Notre Dame and Southern California for most top picks in draft history.
 Here are the schools with the most No. 1 selections since the NFL Draft began in 1936:

 Colleges with most overall No. 1 picks in the NFL Draft